serinamarie/serinamarie/README.md

 # Serina Grill
 Hi, I'm Serina-- working in data engineering at American Airlines.

-Previously:
+Previously:<br>
--Developed APIs for Family Promise as a data science and engineering intern.
+-Developed APIs for Family Promise as a data science and engineering intern.<br>
--Built AWS backend for a data visualization app.
+-Built AWS backend for a data visualization app.<br>
 -Managed and mentored data science students as a team and project lead for Lambda School.

 👯 I’m looking to contribute to projects as a developer, data scientist, or data engineer.<br>